 Sokolovny in Liben, District 8, which was related in the club title.

-At the completion of the 2014-15 season, Meteor were relegated from the ČFL back to Czech Republic 4.
+In 2012-13, a further promotion was clinched as Meteor lifted the Czech Republic 4.
+Liga Divizní Skupinu B title, with Josef Dub in charge of the team.
+At the end of the 2014-15 season, Meteor were relegated from the ČFL back to the Czech Republic 4.
 Liga Divizní Skupinu B, where the team finished in sixth place in 2015-16.

-This was followed up by eighth in 2016-17 and then a huge improvement to reach third in 2017-18 before coming fourth the following campaign.
-Meteor were sat in third place when the COVID-19 pandemic ended the 2019-20 season.
+Jan Fíček led the side to eighth in 2016-17 and then a huge improvement to reach third in 2017-18 before coming fourth the following campaign as Jan Zemánek topped the scoring.
+Meteor were in third place when the COVID-19 pandemic ended the 2019-20 season.

 FK Meteor

-Praha VIII will play in the Czech Republic 4.
-Liga Divizní Skupinu B in the
+Praha VIII will play in the 4.
+Liga Division B in the

 My visit